arcus/ALEx-Lessons/README.md

 # Arcus Modular Education Support System (MESS)

-#### Designer, Sheila Braun, MA; Programmer, Ian Campbell, MD PhD.
-Based on ideas formed at the Summer 2019 Arcus Education Retreat attended by Joy Payton, MS (Supervisor, Arcus Education) and Sheila Braun (Data Instructional Specialist II, Arcus Education)
+#### Designer and agile project owner, Sheila Braun; Proof of Concept Code, Ian Campbell, MD PhD.
+Based on ideas formed at the Summer 2019 Arcus Education Retreat attended by Joy Payton and Sheila Braun.
+Other contributors are Zoë Wilkinson-Saldaña, Patrick Dibussolo, and Lara Lechtenberg, all of the Children's Hospital of Philadelphia (CHOP).

 Many of CHOP’s principle investigators and their teams have become interested in R and statistical analysis in R. In support of [the Arcus project at CHOP](https://arcus.reskubestage.research.chop.edu), one of our goals at [Arcus Education](https://education.arcus.chop.edu) is to create learning events and experiences in which 100% of attendees spend 100% of their time working towards their own goals at their own pace.
 We have piloted our approach with R and Statistics workshops.